splogamurugan/SIP/README.md

 # Job Processing Platform (django + django_restframework + redis + redis queue + reactjs + docker)
 This provisions a platform to add any custom jobs and scale workers to process them.
 I have initially designed this to integrate sugarCRM application with any other enterprise application.
 However, this came up as a platform to add any job handler.
-It can be a Image processor, Video Processor, API caller, Scrapper, REST API call, or anything else..
+It can be a Image processor, Video Processor, API caller, Web Scraper, REST API call, or anything else..

 It requires you to Add a job into the folder SIP/server/tasks/jobs/ and the job will be exposed to the API along with the required parameter list.
 Making a POST request to the API will ensure the job gets enqued and will be called with the supplied params.